Back-end-to-the-Future/ratings-and-reviews-module/README.md

 > Delphi System Designs is a back-end focused initiative that optimized inherited front end legacy code from Elysium Solutions.
 Elysium Solutions is a single page e-commerce web application, featuring a Product-Overview, a Related Items, a Questions and Answers, and a Ratings and Reviews module each within a service-oriented / microservices architecture.
 I Inherited the legacy front-end of the Ratings and Reviews service and was tasked with building out an optimized back-end that could handle high production-level web traffic.

-## The Ratings and Reviews client rendering my created back end
+## The Ratings and Reviews client rendering my back end

 ![reviews-FE](https://github.com/Back-end-to-the-Future/ratings-and-reviews-module/blob/master/client/src/assets/images/Screen%20Shot%202020-09-19%20at%2013.20.09.png)